pmpk20/PhDPilotSurvey/README.md

     - This is all data I have per respondent per choice.
 - *FullSurvey.csv*:
     - Data from the survey company in one row per respondent.
+- *FullSurvey2.csv*:
+    - Data from the survey but with fitted-WTP and more added per respondent.
 - *Test_Apollo.csv*:
     - Data for estimating choice models.
 Has one row per respondents choice (N = 670 * 4 choices = 5360 rows)
     - Previously I used a truncated version of this but I've dropped this following my Viva.